Stepping Up as a Team Leader

 According to Gallup, clear communication is a trait that all great leaders share.
 For a team leader position, this means:

-There are many specifics that go into good communication — starting from active listening and understanding to ensuring that the message was received as intended.
+There are many specifics that go into good communication, starting with active listening and ensuring that the message was received as intended.

 6. Motivate And Help Resolve Conflicts